risawitama/verbose-potato/README.md

-## I met this girl on a dating site and, I don't know, we just clicked.
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.